stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< details "9 - Drafting, Revising, Presenting" >}}
 #

+This week is dedicated to our presentations.
+Each of you will make a short presentation around 5 minutes in length.
+Your presentation may take any form you like, but consider your audience.
+Your fellow classmates have not read your essay or researched your topic.
+How can you help them understand your ideas and arguments?
+What context will they need to know?
+What terms or historical details do you need to unpack?
+Make sure to practice and time your talk so that you don't go over the allotted time.

+- *Each of you should be prepared to present on Monday*.
+I will have my son Abel randomly number you from 1-15 to avoid any appearance of favoritism or ill will.
+He will get to practice his numbers as a result!

 {{< hint note >}}
 #### { [<i class="fas fa-sync-alt"></i>](/courses/writing-3/wr3-syllabus/#symbol-legend) } Monday, 3.1